Inter-chain Interactions, Multi-magnon condensation and Strain effect in chain compound NaVOPO$_4$: Multi-magnon condensation

-Our analysis thus highlights the importance of the sub-leading ferromagnetic exchanges $J_c/J$ and $J_d/J$ in stabilization of multi-magnon condensed phase.
-Presence of these two subleading interactions help the process in two ways.
-Firstly their presence cause frustration which significantly reduce the correlation length along the Y and diagonal directions.
-Secondly, ferromagnetic subleading exchanges between the chains are responsible for giving rise to a finite binding energy between the magnons on different chains, acting as a glue for the multi-magnon condensation.
+Our analysis thus highlights the importance of the sub-leading ferromagnetic exchanges $J_c/J$ and $J_d/J$ in the stabilization of the multi-magnon condensed phase.
+The presence of these two subleading interactions helps the process in two ways.
+Firstly presence of competing $J_c$ and $J_d$ causes frustration which significantly reduces the correlation length along the Y and diagonal directions.
+Secondly, ferromagnetic subleading exchanges between the chains are responsible for giving rise to finite binding energy between the magnons on different chains, acting as a glue for the multi-magnon condensation.